chinamike65/hugo-tuolesi/content/book3/book3en.md

 In the early days of the precept-keeping master, the tenets of Tibetan Buddhism were relaxed, and Khedrubje Gelek Pelzang said in the biography of Master Tsongkhapa:

-"At the time when Buddhism in the snowy land was about to be destroyed and existed in name only, some monks even took the name of the mantle and bowl they used to become monks.
-Never heard of it."
+**"At the time when Buddhism in the snowy land was about to be destroyed and existed in name only, some monks even took the name of the mantle and bowl they used to become monks.
+Never heard of it."**

-This shows how desolate Tibetan Buddhism was at that time, and the master was very distressed about it, so he strongly advocated the rectification of the precepts.
+This shows how desolate Tibetan Buddhism was at that time, and the master was very distressed about it, so he strongly advocated the reformation of the precepts.

 The master's own body, speech, and mind rested in a pure and solemn state.
-Inspired by the master, monks in large and small monasteries in Tibetan areas gradually became pure and virtuous.
+Inspired by the master, monks in large and small monasteries in Tibetan areas gradually became pure and more virtuous.

 Even if I accidentally violated it occasionally, I would feel ashamed and immediately repent according to the ritual.

 Many saints have been prophesied by the master Shakyamuni Buddha, Maitreya Bodhisattva, Manjushri Bodhisattva, Machig Labdrön, Yuecheng Bodhisattva, Guru Rinpoche, etc., all of whom have prophesied Master Tsongkhapa.

-Padmasambhava's "W"ords of Encouragement" says:
+Padmasambhava's "Words of Encouragement" says:

 Padmasambhava foretold that a fully ordained Buddhist monk named Lobsang Drakpa would appear in the east, near the land of China who would be regarded as an emanation of a Bodhisattva of the greatest renown and would attain the Complete Enjoyment Body of Buddha – Enlightenment.

 "In the East, near the Han land, there will be a Buddha named Lobsang Drakpa."

-In addition, in many sutras and treatises of great siddhas, there are prophecies of Master Tsongkhapa, who call him the second Buddha.
+In addition, in many sutras and treatises of great siddhas, there are prophecies regarding Master Tsongkhapa, where he is called the second Buddha.

 For example, Buddha Shakyamuni once foretold:

-"In the snowy regions of Tibet, there will be a person named Lobsang Drakpa who will solemnize my incarnation Buddha image as the image of Sambhogakaya."
+**"In the snowy regions of Tibet, there will be a person named Lobsang Drakpa who will solemnize my incarnation Buddha image as the image of Sambhogakaya."**

 Later, as predicted by the Buddha, on the first day of the first lunar month in 1409, Lama Tsongkhapa personally presented a five-buddha crown made of pure gold to the Sakyamuni Buddha statue in the Jokhang Temple in Lhasa at the prayer meeting.
 There are many precious pearl gemstones on it, and the craftsmanship is exquisite and very strict.

 14

-Master Wisdom Unhindered has been diligent in studying, thinking, cultivating, lecturing, and writing throughout his life, and has written nineteen books, each of which is the master's mastery.
+Master Wisdom Unhindered has been diligent in studying, thinking, cultivating, lecturing, and writing throughout his life, and has written nineteen books, each of which is a masterpiece.

 It can be said that every word is as precious as gold.

-In particular, The Great Treatise on the Stages of the Path of Enlightenment and The  Great Exposition of Tantra pointed out many subtle mistakes in practice, which are even more precious to later generations of disciples.
-The master also cultivated many eminent monks and great virtues, saved countless sentient beings, and reinvigorated Tibetan Buddhism, just like the reappearance of the Buddha.
+In particular, "The Great Treatise on the Stages of the Path of Enlightenment" and "The Great Treatise on the Tantric Stages of the Path to Enlightenment" pointed out many subtle mistakes in practice, which are even more precious to later generations of disciples.
+The master also trained many eminent monks and great virtues, saved countless sentient beings, and reinvigorated Tibetan Buddhism, just like the reappearance of the Buddha.

 Master Tsongkhapa's special qualities and merits are innumerable and inconceivable.
 For example, the master foresaw that sentient beings in the turbid world would be troubled and have difficulty in practicing diligently.